flare-foundation/docs/docs/user/staking/staking-cli.md

 Press the down key a few times for this last option to show.
 { #address-binding }

-!!! important "First-time Address Registration"
+!!! tip "First-time Address Registration"

     The first time you use the **Add a validator node** or **Delegate to a validator node** options you are asked to sign an additional transaction.